 DEPARTMENTS 5 | This Issue A time of rejuvenation.
 By Caroline Schultz 6 | Earth Watch A guide to spiders, counting reptile roadkill, reducing bird strikes, partnership for pollinators, Indigenous perspectives on conservation offsets.
 35 | Our Member Groups A golden jubilee.
 By Lisa Richardson 36 | Our Community Sydenham River joins Ontario Nature’s nature […]

 Spiders live among us in almost every conceivable habitat.
 Their ecological role, one that benefits us, is as the ultimate predators of insects.
 They pursue this role with instinctive dedication.
+More than 800 species of spiders in Ontario, very few of which are dangerous to people, yet almost a third of Canadians are afraid of spiders.
+Learning about these creatures helps mitigate that fear.

 DEPARTMENTS 5 | This Issue Sneak Preview: The state of Ontario’s birds.
 By Victoria Foote 8 | Earth Watch Spectacular coastline to be protected; driving through the forest; peregrine falcons face new threat; house cats threaten birds; Ontario Nature’s Eco-Tour.
 16 | Profile Environmental crusader Kaid Benfield marries green buildings to smart design and an […]